 Once you begin shooting outdoors you might find it either tempting or daunting to shoot at longer distances.
 The 252 scheme offers a controlled way to make this progression, gradually increasing in distance and ensuring that you can shoot reliably before advancing.

-The badges require an archer to achieve a score of 252 or more at imperial distances ranging from 20 to 100 yards.
+The badges require an archer to achieve a certain score at imperial distances ranging from 20 to 100 yards.

 Scores must be shot during a club session, and witnessed by another club member.
 The score must be obtained twice in one season at separate sessions in order to claim a badge.

-You are allowed one end of sighting arrows followed by the following number of scored arrows to achieve the score:
+You are allowed one end of sighting arrows followed by 36 scored arrows in which you need to achieve the following score:

 Badges can be claimed from the club records officer on production of two signed scorecards.
 The first badge is free, with subsequent badges costing £3 each.